dellow/Web-Framework/README.md

 ### By Stew Dellow | [hellostew.com](http://hellostew.com/ "Creative Web Developer")

 ## About
-SASS/Compass and RequireJS Library for any Framework
+SASS/Compass & JavaScript Library for any Framework